labstructbioinf/pLM-BLAST/README.md

 * 26/09/2023 improved adaptive batching strategy for `-bs 0` option, batch size is now divisible by 4 for better performance and `-res_per_batch` options have been added.
 * 9/10/2023 added support for `hdf5` files for embedding generation, soon we will add support for `run_plmblast.py` script.
 * 9/10/2023 added multi-processing feature to embedding generation, `-nproc X` options will now spawn `X` independent processes.
+* 27/10/2023 added `examples` directory with end to end usages